alishehbaz/HackDartmouth2023/README.md

 ## How we built it
 This project will eventually cover through website and phone app.
+We are actualizing the website version first, this includes typescript, node.js and OpenAI API.
+We are using typescript to build the front-end and node.js to build the back-end.
+We are using OpenAI API to generate the stories.

 ## Challenges we ran into